 My husband had previously downloaded a geocaching app for his iPhone called Geocaching.com Intro.
 At the park, the app finds the closest geocache and guides you to it.

 The app found a geogache for us to find.
 The girls took turns with the iPhone pointing the direction on a compass.

 Eventually you usually go off the path.
 (If they were on the path, people who didn’t know about the game might take them.)
 Then you follow the directions until you (hopefully) find the cache.
 The two we found today were in small plastic tubs.
 You’re supposed to sign the log that you find inside the tub.
 There are also trinkets inside the tub.
 You’re supposed to leave a trinket and you can take a trinket in return.
 We made sure all the girls had trinkets to exchange.

 We had tried this last weekend in a more public park and never found the geocaches.
 Our theory is that people who didn’t know how the game might have found the caches because it was a more public place and took them.
 The game seems to work better in larger parks with more vegetation.

 If you have a regular GPS system you can go to geocache.com and type in the zip code for the area you are going to.
 Then you can find different geocaches nearby.
 Pick one and find hints for finding it.
 I think it will give you the final coordinates too.
 You’ll need to sign up and read all about it!

 This article was posted on Sunday, October 11th, 2009 at 10:42 pm and is filed under Countries & Cultures, Games Around the World, Geocaching, Kids and Technology, Mama Lisa, Parenting, Photos, Traveling with Kids, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Geocaching – Fun Treasure Hunting with the Kids and a GPS”